 Seniors often feel lonely and isolated from their communities.
 By volunteering with Meals on Wheels, you let them know there are people who care.
 Every meal delivery and safety check you make provides a senior with the ability to continue to live independently in the community they call home and ensures that no one is left hungry or isolated.
 In certain areas, you may also have the opportunity to help seniors with tasks such as pet food delivery, home repair services, and transportation, further improving their quality of life.

 Having a safe place to call home can completely transform someone’s life.
 Through Habitat for Humanity, you can play a role in ensuring that individuals in need get the safe and affordable housing they deserve.
 Whether you’re an expert with power tools who can help build and repair homes or you have unmatched customer service skills that you can use at Habitat for Humanity’s resell store, volunteering at Habitat for Humanity is always a fun and rewarding experience.

 Every summer, there is an increase in abandoned pets, often leading to overcrowded and understaffed animal shelters.
 By volunteering with the ASPCA or your local animal shelter, you could be saving an animal’s life.
 Whether you are feeding the animals, cleaning their enclosures, helping to socialize them, or assisting at adoption events, your time and effort can have a tremendous impact.

-Now more than ever, feeling a sense of belonging within your community can make all the difference in your overall well-being.
-With many feeling isolated, it is also the perfect opportunity to spread positivity and hope to others by volunteering your time to a meaningful cause.
+Having a sense of belonging within your community can make all the difference in your overall well-being.
+When you spend your free time volunteering, you are taking care of your mental and physical health, and essentially strengthening your recovery.
+If you are feeling isolated or lost, then now is the perfect opportunity to spread positivity and hope to others by volunteering your time for a meaningful cause.